 What kind of Conditions Cause Megaesophagus?

-It depends on if we are talking about congenital megaesophagus (born with it) or an acquired megaesophagus that is usually developed during adulthood.
+It depends on if we are talking about a congenital megaesophagus (born with it) or an acquired megaesophagus that is usually developed during adulthood.

-Most cases involve young puppies; Great Danes, Irish setters, Newfoundlands, German Shepherds, Shar pei, and Labrador retrievers are genetically predisposed.
-In these cases the condition is believed congenital though it often does not show up until the pup begins to try solid food.
+Most cases involve young puppies; Great Danes, Irish setters, Newfoundlands, German Shepherds, Shar Pei, and Labrador retrievers are genetically predisposed.
+In these cases, the condition is believed congenital though it often does not show up until the pup begins to try solid food.
 Congenital megaesophagus is believed to occur due to incomplete nerve development in the esophagus.
 The good news is that nerve development may improve as the pet matures.
-Prognosis is thus better for congenital megaesophagus than it is for megaesophagus acquired during adulthood with recovery rates of 20-46 percent reported in different studies.
+Prognosis is thus better for congenital megaesophagus than it is for megaesophagus acquired during adulthood, with recovery rates of 20-46 percent reported in different studies.
 Most puppies are diagnosed by age 12 weeks though mild cases may not be clearly abnormal until closer to age one year.

 A similar congenital problem is the vascular ring anomaly.
 This is a band of tissue encircling and constricting the esophagus.
 Such tissue bands are remnants of fetal blood vessels, which are supposed to disappear before birth.
 They do not always do so.
-Improvement is obtained when the band is surgically cut but in 60 percent of cases some residual regurgitation persists.
+Improvement is obtained when the band is surgically cut, but in 60 percent of cases, some residual regurgitation persists.

 Since the regurgitation involved in megaesophagus is challenging to manage, every effort should be made to minimize it.
 If the megaesophagus is secondary to another disease, then there is potential to treat that other disease and greatly improve or even resolve the megaesophagus.
-Many conditions have been associated with the development of megaesphagus so it is worth screening for the treatable ones.
+Many conditions have been associated with the development of megaesophagus, so it is worth screening for the treatable ones.

-Myasthenia gravis is considered the most common cause of canine megaesophagus and is the first condition to rule out.
+Myasthenia gravis is considered the most common cause of canine megaesophagus and is the first condition to be ruled out.
 Myasthenia gravis is a condition whereby the nerve/muscle junction is destroyed immunologically.
 Signals from the nervous system sent to coordinate esophageal muscle contractions simply cannot be received by the muscle.
 Megaesophagus is one of its classical signs though general skeletal muscle weakness is frequently associated.
-This condition is treatable and often resolvable but special testing is needed to confirm it.
+This condition is treatable and often resolvable, but special testing is needed to confirm it.
 Approximately 25% of dogs with acquired megaesophagus have myasthenia gravis.

 Scarring in the esophagus (as would occur after a foreign body episode or with damage to the esophagus from protracted vomiting) may be sufficient to interrupt neurologic transmissions or even narrow the esophagus so that food cannot pass through it.
 (Such a narrowing is called a “stricture.”)
 Technically, this is not a true megaesophagus as the muscles are working normally; there is simply an obstruction present.
-Special balloons can be inserted in the esophagus to dilate the narrowed area but some residual regurgitation is likely to persist.
+Special balloons can be inserted in the esophagus to dilate the narrowed area, but some residual regurgitation is likely to persist.
 Tumors of the esophagus may have similar effects in that they, too, can cause obstruction.